NiChrosia/Acceleration/scripts/README.md

 - [] Significantly buff quark plasma, due to its difficult production process

-- [] Remove diamond, as it is unneccesary due to the existence of plastanium, thorium, and surge alloy
+- [] Make atom core regenerate buildings in a radius, and attack enemies that come near